jedfonner/MattermostOnFire/README.md

   }
 }
 ```
+(Note, you may not see the `functions.language` variable if you did not explicitely set it and instead want to use the default.
+See the [i18n section](#Internationalization).

 3. Deploy your project by running `firebase deploy`.
 4. When it finishes deploying, it will log the URL for each Function.
 Note the "Function URL" for `slashStart` (e.g., https://us-central1-PROJECTID.cloudfunctions.net/slashStart)